 You can start from Venice and visit the dining shops, local dispensaries, shopping centers, and the Venice Beach Skatepark itself.

-If you want to explore freely on your skateboard and go around to explore the sights and sounds Los Angeles has to offer, going around Downtown with your cruiser is one of the best options.
+If you want to explore the sights and sounds Los Angeles has to offer, going around Downtown with your skateboard is one of the best options.